-- Also participate in annual and ongoing professional development opportunities provided by the Dual Enrollment Office - Attendance - Maintain accurate attendance records and inform the Trine Online Faculty if a student misses more than a week of consecutive classes - Student Communication - Make yourself available to students in person and/or by phone or email as needed to support student success - Facilitation - Facilitate daily student engagement through guided discussions, labs, experiments, activities, debates etc. as laid out by the Trine Online Faculty - Provide supports for students through 1 on 1, small group, and whole class remediations - Communication and Collaboration with Guided Experience Faculty - Maintain an ongoing rapport with the Facilitating Teacher(s) through emails, phone calls, or virtual meetings - Coordinate with your Guided Experience Faculty to schedule at least 1 collaboration each week (can be through virtual, in-person, or email correspondence as long as it provides robust feedback regarding the success of the course and students) - Privileges - Faculty ID Card used for access to university events, discounts available at the bookstore, and can be used for community discounts - University Library Access ID card serves as on-site library card, passwords given for online access to all library services (databases, catalogues, subscriptions, etc.) - Facility Usage academic and recreational facilities are accessible during regularly scheduled faculty days and times - University Email Access a Trine faculty email account is assigned and events, resources, and correspondence from campus are given through this account - Moodle Access this online learning management system can enhance classroom instruction by allowing students to have access to course materials from home. - All Dual Enrollment partners (Faculty Liaisons, Concurrent Enrollment Instructors, and Facilitating teachers) will be added to a Dual Enrollment Moodle course ran by the Dual Enrollment Office as a professional development hub and support resource - MyPortal Access this online resource links all faculty members to information concerning class rosters, grade entry, attendance, etc. - Ongoing professional development opportunities university representatives, faculty members, and outside experts are brought to campus multiple times throughout the year for professional development sessions; online professional development sessions are also held each semester.
-These sessions and opportunities can count for Professional Growth Points (PGPs) toward IDOE license renewal
+- Faculty ID Card used for access to university events, discounts available at the bookstore, and can be used for community discounts - University Library Access ID card serves as on-site library card, passwords given for online access to all library services (databases, catalogues, subscriptions, etc.) - Facility Usage academic and recreational facilities are accessible during regularly scheduled faculty days and times - University Email Access a Trine faculty email account is assigned and events, resources, and correspondence from campus are given through this account - Moodle Access this online learning management system can enhance classroom instruction by allowing students to have access to course materials from home. - All Dual Enrollment partners (Faculty Liaisons, Concurrent Enrollment Instructors, and Facilitating teachers) will be added to a Dual Enrollment

-Dual Enrollment Staff - staff members are available throughout the year (including summers) for questions, comments, and concerns
+- Moodle course ran by the Dual Enrollment Office as a professional development hub and support resource - MyPortal Access this online resource links all faculty members to information concerning class rosters, grade entry, attendance, etc. - Ongoing professional development opportunities university representatives, faculty members, and outside experts are brought to campus multiple times throughout the year for professional development sessions; online professional development sessions are also held each semester.
+These sessions and opportunities can count for Professional Growth Points (PGPs) toward IDOE license renewal - Dual Enrollment Staff staff members are available throughout the year (including summers) for questions, comments, and concerns